-- Those that specialize in one or more products like M&A and restructuring.
-Well-known M&A boutiques include: Lazard, Greenhill, Evercore, and Gleacher
+- Those that specialize in one or more products, like M&A and restructuring.
+Well-known M&A boutiques include: Lazard, Greenhill, and Evercore.

 - Those that specialize in one or more industries like Healthcare, Telecom, Media, etc. Well-known industry-focused boutiques include: Cowen & Co.
 (Healthcare), Allen & Co.
 (Media), and Berkery Noyes (Education)

 - Those that specialize in small or mid-sized deals and small or mid-sized clients (a.k.a.
 “The Middle Market”).
 Prominent middle market investment banks include: Houlihan Lokey, Jefferies & Co., William Blair, Piper Sandler, and Robert W. Baird